Assessing Per-Sample Membership Inference Vulnerability without Retraining: Related Work

+Our work addresses these limitations by confining influence estimation to the last layer, where closed-form expressions are available.
+This reduces the computational overhead and avoids the fragility of full-network influence, while remaining a faithful proxy of per-sample influence as shown in our experiments.

-\paragraph{Privacy Auditing and Heterogeneity.} Differential Privacy (DP) \citep{DifferentialPrivacyDwork} provides worst-case guarantees for membership privacy.
-Using algorithms such as DP-SGD \citep{abadiDeepLearningDifferential2016}, one can train Deep Learning models to be private.
-However, these bounds are often loose and do not capture the empirical reality that privacy risk is non-uniform: some outlier samples are far more exposed than others \citep{zarifzadehLowCostHighPowerMembership2024}.
+\paragraph{Privacy Auditing and Heterogeneity.} Differential Privacy (DP)~\citep{DifferentialPrivacyDwork} provides worst-case guarantees for membership privacy.
+Using algorithms such as DP-SGD~\citep{abadiDeepLearningDifferential2016}, one can train Deep Learning models to be private.
+However, these bounds are often loose and do not capture the empirical reality that privacy risk is non-uniform: some outlier samples are far more exposed than others~\citep{zarifzadehLowCostHighPowerMembership2024}.

-Auditing individual privacy risk (estimating the specific ($\varepsilon, \delta$) for a given sample) remains an open challenge.
-Existing auditing tools rely heavily on the aforementioned shadow model techniques or randomized smoothing \citep{lecuyer2019certified}, which are difficult to scale.
-Our work contributes to this domain by proposing an individual privacy risk metric for identifying vulnerable samples efficiently.
-We believe that this approach can complement existing auditing methods, providing a first-pass filter to identify high-risk points without retraining.
+Auditing per-sample privacy risk, i.e., estimating the specific ($\varepsilon, \delta$) DP parameters for a given sample, remains an open challenge.
+Existing auditing tools rely heavily on the aforementioned shadow model techniques or randomized smoothing~\citep{lecuyer2019certified}, which scale poorly.
+Our work contributes to this domain by proposing an efficient individual privacy-risk metric for identifying vulnerable samples.
+This approach complements existing auditing frameworks by providing a first-pass, zero-retraining filter for high-risk data points.
+Removing these vulnerable points from the training set is not an option since, in practice, such deletions often expose new points, an effect described as the \emph{privacy onion effect} by~\citet{carliniPrivacyOnionEffect2022a}.
+Instead, our method can serve as a tool for canary selection~\citep{carliniSecretSharerEvaluating2019} or per-sample privacy training~\citep{wang2018perinstancedifferentialprivacy,alaggan2015heterogeneousdifferentialprivacy}.